 Click Create Virtual Server to start making your first website in Virtualmin!

-Check the Docs
+Check the documentation

-If your particular deployment doesn't fit these simple steps, either because you cannot freshly install your OS, or you cannot use a Grade A supported OS, Virtualmin can probably still work for you.
+If your particular deployment doesn’t fit these simple steps, either because you cannot freshly install your OS, or you cannot use a Grade A supported OS, Virtualmin can probably still work for you.
 Check out the installation documentation, which covers a lot more detail about how a Virtualmin system is installed, and other ways to install it.
-But, we strongly recommend you simply choose a supported OS and follow the above instructions, as performing an installation without help of our automated installer is very complicated and requires a high level of knowledge of your OS and the services Virtualmin manages.

-If you want to stay on top of Virtualmin updates, you can sign up for notifications to the News forum here at Virtualmin.com.
+If you want to stay on top of Virtualmin updates, you can sign up for notifications to the News Forum here at Virtualmin.com.